 Stage the bedroom with a cozy sitting area

 Hide televisions inside an armoire in the master bedroom when staging the bedroom.
 The master bedroom should feel like a peaceful and romantic retreat, not a media room.

 If you have room, set up a comfy chair and floor lamp to suggest a cozy reading area.

 Master bedrooms should appeal to both sexes.
 Don't go too feminine or masculine with your colors and accessories.
-Stay away from ruffles and lace or sports memorabilia motifs.
+Stay away from ruffles and lace, or sports memorabilia motifs.
 Paint walls in a neutral cool soothing grey, pale blue or green, all which appeal to both sexes.

-Paint the master bath the same color as the bedroom, or in a slightly darker or lighter tone of the same color to create good flow between the rooms.
+Paint the master bath the same color as the bedroom, or in a slightly darker or lighter tone of the same color to create good flow between the two rooms.

 Keep window treatments simple and neutral in color in the master bedroom.
 Ceiling to floor window drapes will make ceilings appear taller and impart a feeling of luxury to the space.
 If you have an ugly view or need privacy, hang sheers to filter the view.